Leveraging Differential Privacy While Attending to Social and Political Commitments

 Differential privacy is a mathematical definition of privacy that enables statistical learning while protecting the privacy of individuals in the underlying data.
 However, in real world applications, other conceptions of privacy, and values beyond privacy, are also at stake.

 Throughout these studies, we develop theory and tools to effectively leverage differential privacy in practice.
 In addition to the mathematical results in this dissertation, we provide strategies and guidelines to effectively aid in the development and deployment of differentially private algorithms.
-This work serves as guide for researchers, analysts, developers, and policymakers on how to use mathematical approaches to attend to context specific social and political commitments, including privacy, in areas where statistical knowledge is essential to advancing the public good.
+This work serves as a guide for researchers, analysts, developers, and policymakers on how to use mathematical approaches to attend to context specific social and political commitments, including privacy, in areas where statistical knowledge is essential to advancing the public good.